joeybaker/wheelhouse-resource/README.md

 ```

 ## Changelog

+### 0.2.16
+* querystring are no longer considered to be a valid part of the collection's name.
+This means that if your collection urls were depending on query strings, they'll break.
+* it's now possible to pass `omit` and `pick` params in the url to respectively limit the returned data.

 ### 0.2.14 Cleaner SSE implementation
 Uses the SSE client directly so that we can go through `app.router`.
 This fixes all kinds of things …like permissions.
 Thanks @kkesha!